 September 27, USS Scranton returned to Naval Station Norfolk after a six-mont Arabian Gulf deployment, with the USS Kearsarge (LHD 3) Expeditionary Strike Group (ESG).
-The submarine participated in two major joint exercises.
-Caya Green, a bilateral U.S. and Israel exercise; and Inspired Siren with the Pakistani Navy.
+The submarine participated in a bilateral U.S. and Israel exercise Caya Green and exercise Inspired Siren with the Pakistani Navy.

 March 9, 2006 SSN 756 successfully demonstrated homing and docking of an Unmanned Undersea Vehicle (UUV) system during at-sea testing in January.
 The two UUVs used in the testing are a part of the AN/BLQ-11 Long Term Mine Reconnaissance System (LMRS), which was designed to enable submarines to conduct clandestine undersea surveys to locate mines.

 October 27, The Scranton is currently underway conducting Composite Training Unit Exercise (COMPTUEX), with the USS Bataan (LHD 5) Expeditionary Strike Group, in preparation for the upcoming deployment.